 The study authors noted that mesh implantation prevented the need for subsequent reoperation in relatively few patients, meaning most patients who underwent hernia surgery repair eventually had their hernia recur.
 The authors also noted that the benefits associated with mesh are sometimes offset by long-term complications, such as bowel obstruction, bowel perforation, bleeding, and abscess.
 These complications seemed to progress increasingly over time.

-How do you know if revision surgery is right for you?
+How do you know if hernia mesh revision surgery is right for you?
 It depends on a number of factors, including your own quality of life and whether the benefits outweigh the risks for you.
 It can also depend on the type of hernia you experienced and the size.
 You should discuss with your doctor the pros and cons of revision surgery.

-Revision surgery can increase your quality of life, including your emotional and social well-being.
+Hernia mesh revision surgery can increase your quality of life, including your emotional and social well-being.
 If your hernia prevented you from going to work, meeting with friends or family, or enjoying your most treasured activities, this is a decrease in your quality of life.
 Having revision surgery may turn those things around for you.

 A long-term study published in the Annals of the Royal College of Surgeons of England in 2015 found that surgical intervention significantly improved patients’ quality of life, even when revision was necessary.

-Revision surgery can prevent future complications.
+Hernia mesh revision surgery can prevent future complications.
 Even if your hernia is small, it may get bigger over time and cause more intense symptoms, like pain, .
 A rare, but serious complication of a hernia left untreated is strangulation.
 Strangulation occurs when part of the intestine or fatty tissue is trapped inside the hernia and is cut off from its own blood supply.

 Hernias do not go away on their own, only surgery can repair a hernia.
 If your symptoms are severe or are affecting your quality of life, you may consider getting revision surgery.